 No, this is not a moral article.
 I’m going to be very practical, and I’m going to take one specific example to show what a growing city means/could mean to the people there, and to the environment there.

 As people flock to the cities, we need more space to accommodate them.
 There’s two ways to go about this: you could expand upwards, or you could expand laterally.
-The upward expansion could simply mean more stories, or to be futuristic, flying cars and floating buildings (I’m only doing this to cover all bases.
-Bear with me).
+The upward expansion could simply mean more stories, or to be futuristic, flying cars and floating buildings (I’m only doing this to cover all bases).
 The futuristic solution is futuristic, and building more stories to an already built structure is extremely cumbersome.
 So, we have lateral expansion.